Act 13 is a major overhaul of Pennsylvania’s oil and gas law.

 One section of the law that was struck down called for statewide rules on oil and gas to preempt local zoning rules.
 Another section required municipalities to allow oil and gas development in all zoning areas.

 In the majority opinion, written by Chief Justice Ronald Castille, the court determined both those provisions violate the Environmental Rights Amendment of the state constitution which guarantees Pennsylvanians the right to, “clean air, pure water, and to the preservation of the natural, scenic, historic and esthetic values of the environment.”

 Castille cited the state’s history with coal and timber as lessons which lead to the amendment.

 “Pennsylvania has a notable history of what appears, retrospectively, to have been a shortsighted exploitation of its bounteous environment, affecting its minerals, its water, its air, its flora and fauna and its people,” he wrote.

-But the case isn’t closed yet.
-In its December decision, the Supreme Court sent some provisions of the law back down to the lower Commonwealth Court, including the question of whether the rest of Act 13 can stand without the portions that were struck down.
+But the high court’s ruling didn’t close the case for good.
+In its December 2013 decision, the Supreme Court sent some provisions of the law back down to the lower Commonwealth Court.